Compassionate Guidance Through Divorce

 Just like every marriage is different, so is every divorce.
 At Sekula Law Offices, PLLC, I work with families from all walks of life including nontraditional families and same-sex couples to design a divorce plan that works best for them, based on their unique circumstances.
 My name is Amanda Mason-Sekula, and I will take the time to listen to you in order to gain an in-depth understanding of your needs and legal goals throughout the divorce process.

-When commencing a divorce, a lawsuit may be filed so that the matter is assigned to a judge.
 Some litigated divorces end in trial, but many settle before then.
 Filing a court case allows the parties to have the benefit of the structured court process.

 Alternatives To Going To Court